shizuo-kaji/CubicalRipser_3dim/README.md

 where arr is a 2D or 3D numpy array of type numpy.float64.

-Look at the Jupyter notebook demo/cubicalripser.ipynb for practical usage.
+Look at the Jupyter notebook demo/cubicalripser.ipynb and https://github.com/shizuo-kaji/HomologyCNN for practical usage.

 ## Input file format
 CubicalRipser takes three types of input files: NUMPY, TEXT, DIPHA.